-- 4.1 The Data Protection Officer our DPO is Mrs Judy Carter and can be contacted on dpo@kobps.lincs.sch.uk. - 4.2 The DPO cannot hold a position that requires them to determine the purpose and means of processing personal data, for example, the Head Teacher, head of human resources, or head of information technology.
+- 4.1 The Data Protection Officer our DPO is Joe Lee (ARK) at DPO@ark.me.uk. - 4.2 The DPO cannot hold a position that requires them to determine the purpose and means of processing personal data, for example, the Head Teacher, head of human resources, or head of information technology.